 (A) Perform routine maintenance activity during source testing for verified emission factors; or

-(B) Determine emissions in accordance with Section (a) of this rule.
+(B) Determine emissions using section (a).

-(e) The emission factor need not be adjusted if the owner or operator demonstrates to the Department that the pollutant emissions do not increase during startup and shutdown, and for conditions that are not accounted for in the procedure(s) otherwise used to document actual emissions (e.g. NOx emissions during an ESP failure).
+(e) The emission factor need not be adjusted if the owner or operator demonstrates to DEQ that the regulated pollutant emissions do not increase during startup and shutdown, and for conditions that are not accounted for in the procedure otherwise used to document actual emissions (e.g. NOx emissions during an ESP failure).

-(10) A verified emission factor developed pursuant to this division and approved by the Department can not be used if a process change occurs that would affect the accuracy of the verified emission factor.
+(10) A verified emission factor developed pursuant to this division and approved by DEQ can not be used if a process change occurs that would affect the accuracy of the verified emission factor.

-(11) The owner or operator may elect to use verified emission factors for source categories if the Department determines the following criteria are met:
+(11) The owner or operator may elect to use verified emission factors for source categories if DEQ determines the following criteria are met:

 (a) The verified emission factor for a source category must be based on verified emission factors from at least three individual sources within the source category;

-(b) Verified emission factors from sources within a source category must be developed in accordance with this rule;
+(b) Verified emission factors from sources within a source category must be developed using this rule;

 (c) The verified emission factors from the sources must not differ from the mean by more than twenty percent; and